EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 #### Deploy PostgreSQL Operator (if using internal database)

 > If using the external PostgreSQL option, skip this step.

+!!! tip "Mind the connection budget"
+    No PgBouncer pooler is deployed by default, so every client connects directly and the chart defaults can exhaust `max_connections` — whether the database is the in-chart cluster or an external/shared one, and especially if services autoscale (HPA `maxReplicas > 1`).
+See [Sizing PostgreSQL for Data Access](data-access-postgresql-sizing.md) to compute a connection budget before deploying.

 ```bash
 helm upgrade --install pgo oci://registry.developers.crunchydata.com/crunchydata/pgo \